 Comparisons

-Chatting vs Intercom: pricing for small teams
+Chatting vs Intercom: live chat for small teams without the platform bloat

 Split-panel illustration showing a lightweight chat tool compared with a heavier support suite.